 Manager: Diane Lockwood

 Jasmine House is a four bedroom detached house with a large rear garden and proportionate front garden with driveway.
 The rear garden is enclosed making it ideal for outdoor activities and summer BBQ’s.
-We also have garden accessories including a trampoline for use during the summer.
+We also have garden accessories including garden games for use during the summer.

 All shared areas of the home are accessible to young people.
 In the interest of confidentiality young people do not have access to the staff office.